siralam/LoopingViewPager/README.md

 In most cases, you should set an aspect ratio.

 If you wonder why you need to set `app:wrap_content="true"`, take a look at [this Stackoverflow post](https://stackoverflow.com/questions/8394681/android-i-am-unable-to-have-viewpager-wrap-content).

+**wrap_content is deprecated in v1.1.3**.
+It is still available but I think there can be unknown problems.
+I am not going to debug issues related to setting wrap_content to true as well.

 ### Step 2: Create your PagerAdapter that extends LoopingPagerAdapter